 The City's primary focus of grant funding is within the City of Aspen and the Roaring Fork Valley.
 The City looks for opportunities to fund non-profits that add value to the service area for quality of life in the community.

-If you have questions, or need further information, please contact Sheila Babbie, City of Aspen Finance Department at 970-920-5040, or email@example.com
+If you have questions, or need further information, please contact Lauren Clausen, City of Aspen Finance Department at 970-920-5040, or firstname.lastname@example.org

 The City further recognizes that, at times, circumstances may warrant that financial assistance be provided to some of these groups.
 Since economic constraints dictate that every request for financial assistance cannot be granted, the City, in order to ensure that each request is processed equitably and consistently has formulated eligibility requirements and policy guidelines that must be met by all applicants requesting grant funding.

-The City supports a broad range of non-profits, including Arts, Community Non-Profits and Health and Human Services.
+The City supports a broad range of non-profits, including Arts (which is fully funded by the Wheeler Opera House with portions of the Real Estate Transfer Tax utilized), Community Non-Profits and Health and Human Services (applied for jointly with Pitkin County).
 The Grant Citizen Review Committee and City Council look for impact on local community and quality of life.